 A green field project to create a new solution or replace existing solution

 Use CX Cloud for a "decomposing the monolith" program

 Add CX Cloud capablities to an existing microservices stack

-In this scenario, the solution scope has little dependencies to existing IT stack.
-You have quite big freedom in technology choises regarding both services, front-ends, infrastrcuture and CI/CD configurations.
-As target is quite "stand-alone" solution stack, no separate API Gateway is necessarily needed as CX Cloud runs Kubernetes with internal ingress loadbalancer.
+In this scenario, the solution scope has little dependencies on the existing IT stack.
+You have quite big freedom in technology choices regarding both services, front-ends, infrastructure, and CI/CD configurations.
+As the target is quite a "stand-alone" solution stack, no separate API Gateway is necessarily needed in first phase as CX Cloud runs Kubernetes with an internal ingress loadbalancer.

-For a green field project, you can take a clean start for your project using CX Cloud CLI.
-Use it to generate infra, services and front-ends needed for your project in hand.
+For a greenfield project, you can make a clean start for your project using Kubernetes Infra Template to install the infra with Kubernetes and CX Cloud CLI and generate services needed for your project in hand.

-Quite similar to green field.
+Quite similar to the greenfield.
 But there is a need for separate API Gateway to enable multi-vendor approach (different vendors can expose API's via one gateway).
 This gateway can also be utilized to expose API's of current legacy platforms for new client/front-end solutions.
-CX Cloud enables generating and running AWS API Gateway outside Kubernetes cluster but you can also configure the tool of choice (e.g. WSO2, Azure API Management) separately.
+CX Cloud enables generating and running AWS API Gateway outside the Kubernetes cluster but you can also configure the tool of choice (e.g. WSO2, Azure API Management) separately.

-In this scenario, there is already a microservices architecture in place, typically including centralized API Gateway, version control and DevOps pipeline.
-Your task might be for example to add additional capabilities (e.g. commerce, content, search) to the existing stack.
-And in this area CX Cloud services might come handy.
+In this scenario, there is already a microservices architecture in place, typically including centralized API Gateway, version control, and DevOps pipeline.
+Your task might be for example to add additional capabilities (e.g. commerce, content, search, process-engine) to the existing stack.
+And in this area, CX Cloud services might come in handy.